dasasathyan/dasasathyan.github.io/_posts/history/2021-10-10-raja-raja-chozhan-governance.md

 <img src="{{ site.url }}/assets/rrc.jpg" alt="rrc" class="inline" height=500/>

 Kings those days very well knew that only if Agriculture prospers the country prospers.
 All the kings brought in a lot of water harvesting plans, irrigation systems like man-made lakes & ponds.
 Uyyakondaan and Keerthimaan are a few distributary channels that flow from large rivers during Raja Raja Chozhan's rule.
 In a place where there is no large river, lakes were created.

+For ease of governance, the entire Chozha kingdom was divided into 9 territorial divisions called Mandalam.
+They are

+1. Chozha Mandalam
+1. Malai Mandalam
+1. Vengi Madalam (Eastern Chalukyas)
+1. RajaRaja Pandi Mandalam (Pandya Kingdom)
+1. Jayankonda Chozha Mandalam (Thondai Nadu.
+Current day Northern Tamil Nadu and Southern Andhra Pradesh)
+1. Mummudi Chozha Mandalam (Sri Lanka)
+1. Mudikonda Chozha Mandalam (Ganga Nadu.
+Current day Mysore and other regions)
+1. Nigarili Chozha Mandalam (Nulambadi.
+Current day Andhra Karnataka borders like Bellary, Ananthapur, Tumkur, Bangalore, Kolar and regions)
+1. Athiraasaraasa Chozha Mandalam (Kongu Nadu.
+Current day Western Tamil Nadu, South Eastern Karnataka and Eastern Kerala)

+The first 3 divisions (Chozha Mandalam, Malai Mandalam, Vengi Madalam) are some of the oldest divisions.
+But rest 6 were named after the names of Raja Raja Chozhan.

+As land tax is the primary source of revenue for the Chozha dynasty,  officials were employed for the timely collection and reporting of the land tax.
+They are called Puragu vari thinaikkalam (புரகுவரித்திணைக்களம்)

+For the peace and order of the kingdom, most of the cases were dealt and judgments were given in local panchayats.
+The kingdom had its officials to maintain peace and order.

+A few of the major officials under Raja Raja Chozhan were

+1. The Commander-in-Chief Krishnan Raman @ Mummudi Chozha Brahmmaraayan
+1. Paraman Mazhapaadiyaan @ Mummudi Chozhan
+1. Commander Kuravan Ulagalanthaan @ Raja Raja Maarayyan
+1. Vikramasingha Mooventha veylaan
+1. Madhurandhagan Kandaraathitthan
+1. Pallavarayyan
+1. Amudhan Theerthagan
+1. Madhurandhaga Mooventha Veylaan
+1. Thennavan Mooventha Veylaan